Aashiqui (soundtrack): Reception

 Rakesh Bandhu of PlanetBollywood.com described the soundtrack as "a collection of beautiful compositions" by the duo and assigned a score of 9 (out of 10).
 Gautam Chintamani of Scroll.in described the duo's arrangement as "a mix of the traditional sounds of Shankar–Jaikishan and Laxmikant–Pyarelal and the melody of R. D. Burman with a dash of Bappi Lahiri and Anand–Milind".
 He also noted the similarities of "Jaane Jigar Jaaneman" with Lahiri's "Duniya Mein Tere Siva" from Aandhiyan (1990), and "Mera Dil Tere Liye" being inspired from John Farnham's "You're the Voice".
+The Song Jaan-e-Jigar Janeman was copy from a song 1984 Pakistani movie Dooriyan " Bas Ek Tere Siwa sung by Mehnaz & Akhlaq Ahmed composedby Robin Ghosh" available on spotify also indian film Aandhiyan also a complete copy of said film with same song.

 Sales and records

 Aashiqui became the highest-selling soundtrack album in the history of Indian music industry.
 Each cassette of the film's soundtrack was priced at ₹22.
 It sold over 2 crore units upon release, becoming the best-selling Bollywood soundtrack of all time.
 According to Bhushan Kumar, the current chairman and managing director of T-Series, no other Hindi film soundtrack had managed to surpass its records.

 Aashiqui's soundtrack was ranked at number 15 on the BBC Asian Network website, while PlanetBollywood.com ranked it at number 4 on their "100 Greatest Bollywood Soundtracks of All Time", and at 76 on "Top 100 Bollywood Albums" by Film Companion.